 Please don’t needlessly scrub pristine boulders that you don’t intend on climbing or have what it takes to complete ;tip scrub part of a project so if you cannot succeed then others can still be sure of the fa process! , keep pet dogs leashed so they do not have un picked up poops, dig holes, harass wildlife, get eaten/stung by wildlife, trample vegetation etc. Please do not cut trees, dig out landings and please be sure to modify area for climbing in the lowest impact way possible, obviously please do not litter, please document your additions to area so others can enjoy, stay on trails to protect tree roots and undergrowth and be extremely careful with fire.

 It’s a good idea to carry bear spray and to be “wildlife smart” in the backcountry.
+Do not leave food out in the open because it can cause problems with wildlife.
 If food is being stored in your car be sure to put in sealed container and close all windows completely.
-(We don’t want car food conditioned bears here like the Eldred valley area)
+(We don’t want car food conditioned bears here like the Eldred valley area) Or crag pack food conditioned bears like Squamish.

-Drive slowly and be ready to pull over quickly for logging trucks!
-UPDATE: logging appears to have stopped for now April/2023
+Drive safely, slowly and be ready to pull over quickly for logging trucks and other machinery!
+UPDATE: logging appears to have stopped for now April/2023.